awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbclusterparametergroup.md

 ### <a name="aws-resource-rds-dbclusterparametergroup--examples--"></a>

-The following snippet creates a DB cluster parameter group for an Aurora MySQL DB cluster and sets the `time_zone` and `characater_set_database` parameters:
+The following snippet creates a DB cluster parameter group for an Aurora MySQL DB cluster and sets the `time_zone` and `character_set_database` parameters:

 #### JSON<a name="aws-resource-rds-dbclusterparametergroup--examples----json"></a>